 Gone but Not Forgotten

 Strong Island, one of the most poignant and intimate documentaries Iíve ever seen, evokes a wide range of emotions.
-Itís a gripping film made by Yance Ford, whose brother was shot and killed about twenty years ago.
+Itís a gripping offering by transgender filmmaker Yance Ford, whose brother was shot and killed about twenty years ago.
 So, of course, grief plays a major role here.
 But anger and love also come to the fore as Ford tries to find out what actually happened on that fateful night and why the shooter, a 19-year-old white mechanic, was never charged.
 Because their family had a longtime experience with racial discrimination, the talented African-American filmmaker canít help pondering how much racism contributed to this tragedy.

 With great courage, Ford leaves no stone unturned in a search for the truth.
 And we become deeply involved in this personal journey.
 Using family photos, home movies and comments from members of the family, the brotherís friend and a coach -- as well as interviews with officials familiar with the case -- Ford puts together the events that took place and how things got out of hand.